A topic from the subject of Analytical Chemistry in Chemistry.

 Conclusion

-Molecular and atomic spectrometry is a powerful tool for the analysis of materials.
-It has a wide range of applications in various fields.
+Molecular and atomic spectrometry is a powerful set of tools for the analysis of materials with a wide range of applications across diverse scientific and industrial fields.
+The choice of specific technique depends heavily on the analytical needs of the application.

 Experiment: Investigating the Colors of Elements Using Atomic Emission Spectroscopy